ScaniaKing326/EuroTruckSimulator2DedicatedServerSetup/README.md

 How to set up ?

 1. Buy and install copy of game on steam !
-Please be aware that cracked copy of ETS2 will NOT work ! https://store.steampowered.com/app/227300/Euro_Truck_Simulator_2/
+Please be aware that cracked copy of ETS2 will NOT work ! https://store.steampowered.com/app/227300/Euro_Truck_Simulator_2

-2. Install a dedicated server software from Steam https://steamdb.info/app/1948160/
+2. Install a dedicated server software from Steam.
+Because this tool isnt on Steam directly you must go to SteamDB website (https://steamdb.info/app/1948160) and click install.

 3. Download files from this respository